zph/pivotal-tracker/README.md

 # pivotal-tracker.el

+# This is a fork that is tailored to my current workflow needs.
+I don't think the changes are of high utility to others but I'd be happy to have these changes merged upstream if jxa so desires :heart: - @ZPH

 Pivotal Tracker Mode provides a mode and functions for interacting with Pivotal Tracker through its API.
 It is designed to give most of the functionality that is important to a developer.
 It is not an attempt to replace every feature of the web interface.